celery/celery/docs/glossary.rst

     early acknowledgment
-        Task is :term:`acknowledged` just-in-time before being executed, meaning the task will not be redelivered to another worker if the machine loses power, or the worker instance is abruptly killed, mid-execution.
+        Task is :term:`acknowledged` just-in-time before being executed, meaning the task won't be redelivered to another worker if the machine loses power, or the worker instance is abruptly killed, mid-execution.